siddharthshah87/grid-services/docs/ven-contract.md

 Each publish on `oadr/meter/{venId}` is stored in the backend database.
 The panel-level fields populate the `ven_telemetry` table while the entries in the `loads` array are expanded into `ven_load_samples` records.
 The full JSON payload is retained for troubleshooting in both tables.
-Status transitions reported via the shadow or acknowledgements are captured in the `ven_statuses` table so the dashboard can surface the latest heartbeat and status for each VEN.
+A companion `ven_statuses` table exists for heartbeat/state changes, but the automated ingestion path is still pending; until it is wired up, status rows must be inserted manually if the UI needs to reflect online/offline transitions.

 ## Ambiguities and Decisions